 Invest in Thai lessons- If you’re serious about learning Thai while you are in the country, invest in lessons.
 Practicing the basics and starting it off with proper knowledge on the languages’ phonemes and accents will help you in mastering this language.

-Thai Books- You can even pick up books similar to this one below to help you practice the basic words.
+Thai Books- You can even pick up books to help you practice the basic words.

-Spend time with local Thais- Making friends and regularly hanging out with locals is the best and easiest way to pick up the language.
+Spend time with Thai People – Making friends and regularly hanging out with locals is the best and easiest way to pick up the language.
 That way, you can also improve your textbook-based learning into a more relaxed tone.
 Conversational Thai is the way to go!

 Practice- Practice with locals, practice by watching music videos, game shows, or cartoons.
 Practice by downloading useful apps to help you practice.